Resources

 • Protect Their Feet

-Some dogs have an abundance of fur on their feet, and even though this may serve to keep them warm, also can collect snow which can melt into painful ice balls.
+Some dogs have an abundance of fur on their feet, and even though this may serve to keep them warm, they can also collect snow, which can melt into painful ice balls.
 Trim the hair on the tops of their feet, paying particular care to remove it from between their toes.
 If you plan on walking outside in icy conditions or for any length of time, you may also want to provide a foot covering to avoid frostbite.

 • Have a Heated Water Bucket